LexicaLLM/Lexica/CONTRIBUTING.md

 ---
-title: "Contributing to Agenta"
+title: "Contributing to Lexica"
-description: "Guidelines for contributing to the Agenta project"
+description: "Guidelines for contributing to the Lexica project"
 ---

-Thanks for your interest in contributing to Agenta!
+Thanks for your interest in contributing to Lexica!
 We appreciate your effort and aim to make your contribution experience as straightforward as possible.

 ## Getting Started